Underrated Marvel Comics: See Timely Results

 • You Are Deadpool is Al Ewing pushing the Merce With a Mouth’s character to the absolute limit.
 By combining a comic book with a comic shop’s companion of tabletop RPGs, players/readers experience Deadpool at his most pure.

 • Luke Cage does not always have the best legacy when it comes to comics.
 He’s either real cheesy, Iron Fist’s straight man, Jessica Jones’ husband, or a reserve Avenger.
-When he tells a bed time story to his daughter in issue 170, it shows Luke at his most down to Earth.
+But issue 170 shows Luke at his best.
 Telling a story to his daughter after her struggles in school, the two take turns being one another’s hero.
 It’s an endearing tale that expands Luke’s character beyond heroism.

 • Always An Invader is Chip Zdarsky’s take on the Golden Age heroes of Marvel.
 Namor makes a revelation to his past and is no longer willing to tolerate the surface.
 So he decides to go all out in a battle that could rattle the Earth.
 His WWII buddies meanwhile have to find a way to satisfy their friend before things get too drastic.
 Each member of the team show their greatest strengths with Winter Soldier having the best angle.